BIBIREDAVID/alx-system_engineering-devops/0x16-api_advanced/README.md

-API advanced
+0x16.
+API advanced Python - Scripting - Back-end - API
-I continued to practice querying API's in this advanced project, this time working with the Reddit API.

-Tests ✔️
-tests: Folder of test files for all tasks.
-Provided by Holberton School.
-Function Prototypes 💾
-Prototypes for functions written in this project:

-File	Prototype
-0-subs.py	def number_of_subscribers(subreddit)
-1-top_ten.py	def top_ten(subreddit)
-2-recurse.py	def recurse(subreddit, hot_list=[])
-100-count.py	def count_words(subreddit, word_list)
-Tasks 📃
-0. How many subs?
+Tasks 0.
+How many subs?

-0-subs.py: Python function that returns the total number of subscribers for a given subreddit.
-Returns 0 if an invalid subreddit is given.
+Write a function that queries the Reddit API and returns the number of subscribers (not active users, total subscribers) for a given subreddit.
+If an invalid subreddit is given, the function should return 0.
-1. Top Ten

-1-top_ten.py: Python function that prints the top ten hottest posts for a given subreddit.
-Prints None if an invalid subreddit is given.
-2. Recurse it!

-2-recurse.py: Python function that recursively returns a list of titles for all hot articles on a given subreddit.
-Returns None if no results are found on the given subreddit.
-3. Count it!

-100-count.py: Python function that recursively prints a sorted count of given keywords parsed from titles of all hot articles on a given subreddit.
-Keywords are case-insensitive and delimited by spaces.
-Results are printed in descending order by count.
-Words with identical counts are sorted alphabetically.
-Words with no matches are skipped.
-Results are based on the number of times a keyword appears - ie., java java java counts as three separate instances of java.
+Hint: No authentication is necessary for most features of the Reddit API.
+If you’re getting errors related to Too Many Requests, ensure you’re setting a custom User-Agent.

+Requirements:

+Prototype: def number_of_subscribers(subreddit) If not a valid subreddit, return 0.
+NOTE: Invalid subreddits may return a redirect to search results.
+Ensure that you are not following redirects.